 - Radio will often use interviews live and later cut them up for use throughout the day giving you more airplay.
 So keep your answer to a 10 to 20 second sound bite.
 You can say a lot in that amount of time and then you don’t sound like you are babbling on.
 Don’t go on more than a minute without taking a break.

 - Have three key messages.
 Short, not sermons.
 Sometimes the host opens the door, other times you have to answer a question and segue to a key message.
 A compelling message will have the host asking for more.
 Usually, people can get in two key messages; the pros can get three.
-But even if you get in only one, you get a big return for the time invested.

 - Lazy hosts open with a lame: “Thanks for being here.”
 Boom!
 Give a :15-:20 sec summary message.
 If the host introduces you with a question, be polite, deliver your summary message, then answer the question.
 “Thanks, (use name), for the opportunity to talk about….Now, to your question (name)…”